Python module

 Authenticate as login.

-How the user is authenticated depends on the type of SASL mechanisms given in sasl (e.g., password-based or the “EXTERNAL” mechanism).
+How the user is authenticated depends on the type of SASL mechanisms given in sasl (e.g., password-based or external).

-If no mechanisms are given, authentication is attempted with every supported non-obsolete password-based mechanism, starting with those with better security properties and progressing to those with worse security properties.
+If no mechanisms are given, authentication is attempted with every non-obsolete password-based mechanism that is supported, starting with those with better security properties and progressing to those with worse security properties.

 >>> mgr.authenticate('user', 'password')